Compare HDHP + HSA vs PPO/HMO plans. Calculate your triple tax advantage and find the best health plan for your situation.

 Pay medical expenses out-of-pocket and save receipts.
 Let your HSA grow invested for decades.
 Withdraw tax-free anytime using old receipts—there's no time limit!
 This turns your HSA into a stealth Roth IRA with higher contribution limits.

 Don't leave your HSA in cash!
-Invest in low-cost index funds for maximum growth.
+Invest in low-cost index funds for long-term growth.
 With 30 years to retirement, $8,550/year at 7% becomes $866,000.
 In cash?
 Only $256,500.
 That's $609,500 left on the table.

 Contribute the full annual amount in January instead of spreading throughout the year.
 This gives your money 12 extra months to grow.
 Over 30 years, front-loading adds $27,000+ to your balance.